 Our cola is grown by farmers like Idrisa Bonah & Mustapha Sesay (pictured).
 In addition to paying farmers a fair price, All Good Organics are working directly with cola nut farmers in the Boma village in Sierra Leone, to help rebuild their crops and their communities in the aftermath of war.

 Part of the proceeds from the sale of every bottle of Karma Cola goes back to the people of Boma and Naiahun to invest in community projects.
-Funds from sales of Karma Cola have already helped to build a bridge to connect two parts of the village that couldn't be crossed easily, and are sending 15 young girls to school.
+Funds from sales of Karma Cola have already helped to build a bridge to connect two parts of the village that couldn't be crossed easily, and are sending 45 children to school.
 Even more projects are planned for the coming year.

 The design of the Karma Cola bottle blends African imagery with the Eastern idea of karma and the western idea of ‘cola’.
 The blue and red iconic design represents the African water spirit, Mami Wata, who embodies both good and evil.